Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/concepts/GeneralConcepts/polyMesh.md

 # PolyMesh

+---

-A PolyMesh is a primitive representing a 3D polygonal mesh.
+A PolyMesh is a [primitive](/concepts/GeneralConcepts/primitive.md) representing a 3D polygonal mesh.
 A PolyMesh has following notable properties:

 * _vertices_: A list of 3D vectors representing the 3D coordinates of the mesh's vertices.
 * _indices_: A list of integer indices into the list of vertices.
 Three consecutive indices define a single triangle.
 Triangles can share vertices.
 Example: indices of a PolyMesh with 2 triangles sharing 2 vertices: `[0, 1, 2, 1, 2, 3]`.